dcunited001/dcunited001.github.io/_drafts/ragnarok-star.md

 ### Neo-Ragnarok

 - ugh, major sidetrack... again, back to Ragnarok.
 IMO, with little substantial evidence, I think the Nordic religions wanted to unite and preserve cultural elements and predictions of the far future in their mythos via a written version of the Poetic Edda & Ragnarok
   - but if one were to do this today -- and especially in the face of likely persecution of believers:
-  - what would we choose to preserve,
+  - what would we choose to preserve?
-- how would we abstract/obfuscate that so that it maintains authenticity, resillience to external subversion/manipulation/persecution, etc
+- how would we abstract/obfuscate that so that it maintains authenticity, resillience to external subversion/manipulation/persecution, etc?
 - and, if we can foresee events in the future for which our descendents may lose the knowledge/tools to comprehend, then how do we preserve the authenticity of that